-FDA approval for obeticholic acid is pending at the time of this report.
+Given the very recent FDA approval of obeticholic acid, no coverage policies were available at the time of this report.
 This section will be updated as coverage policies become available.

 4. Comparative Clinical Effectiveness

 4.1 Overview

 To inform our analysis of the comparative clinical effectiveness of OCA as an off-label treatment of NASH, we abstracted evidence from available clinical studies, whether in published, unpublished, or abstract form.
 The intervention of interest was treatment with obeticholic acid administered as oral tablets in doses of 10 or 25 mg once daily.